alovajs/alovajs.github.io/docs/api/07-wormhole.md

 :::info extension installation tips

 If you are using vscode, it is strongly recommended that you use `@alova/wormhole` with alova's vscode extension.
-Please refer to [Editor Extension Integration](/tutorial/getting-started/extension-integration) to install vscode extension
+Please refer to [OpenAPI Integration](/tutorial/getting-started/openapi-integration) to install vscode extension
 .

 If you are using other editors, you can also use the `@alova/wormhole` command to generate complete API information.